 The Department of Psychology accepts M.S. in Industrial-Organizational Psychology applications for fall entrance only.
 Applications and supporting documents must be received by February 15.
 Minimum requirements for admission include:

-- Bachelor's degree with 18 hours of psychology course work including experimental psychology and statistics
+- Bachelor's degree with 9 hours of course work in psychology or a related field

 - Three letters of recommendation (at least two academic recommendations)